FIELDCLUB – Non-Human Graveyard

-During the seven years Chaney lived and farmed at FIELDCLUB the complex reality of the human/non-human relationship revealed itself unrelentingly.
+During seven years of living and growing at FIELDCLUB the complex ethics of human/non-human relations revealed themselves unrelentingly.

-1) The less distance there is between the site of production and the site of consumption, the more the necessarily horrific nature of the relationship between the human and the non-domesticated non-human will reveal itself.
+1) The less distance there is between the site of human production and the site of human consumption, the more the true nature of the relationship between the human and the non-domesticated non-human becomes apparent.

 2) Conventional agriculture, while providing for the human, categorically denies 'living room' to the non-domesticated non-human.

 3) The more living room afforded to the non-domesticated non-human through the practice of 'low-impact' farming, the more complex and large their nexus becomes leading to an overall increase of death through human intervention on the land - however low-impact.

 To take an ‘improved’ silage pasture and convert it to a wildflower meadow on a traditional cutting regime means there will be homes and livelihoods for many more mice, and therefore foxes, owls, and kestrels.
 And when the waist high homeland is cut so close to the ground at hay time as only a hand scythe does, those mice will either get cut by the blade, or eaten by the circling buzzards by day and the non-human others by night.

 As nature truly does abhor a vacuum, a newly ploughed 'conventional' field forgotten for fifteen years would already be on its way to becoming a young woodland.
 Thanks to the jay burying acorns and the blackbirds seeding blackberry scrub wherever they fly.